 {% endif %}

-This logical judgment can help us dynamically display inventory status on the product detail page, enhancing user experience.
+Such logical judgments can help us dynamically display inventory status on the product detail page, enhancing user experience.

-These computational capabilities in the AnQiCMS template have a wide range of applications in actual operation:
+These computational capabilities in the AnQiCMS template have a wide range of applications in actual operations:

-- Dynamic price display:Calculation and display of the original price, discount price, and member price of the goods.
+- Dynamic price display:Calculation and display of the original price, discount price, and member price of the product.

-- Progress bar calculation:Percentage calculation of project completion and task progress, used for styling rendering.
+- Progress bar calculation:Percentage calculation of project completion and task progress, used for styling.

 - Data statistics:Simple summary or average calculation of visitor numbers and comment counts.

-- Dynamic styling and layout:According to the data calculation result, dynamically adjust the size, color of elements, even decide whether to display a module.
+- Dynamic styling and layout:Based on the calculated results, dynamically adjust the size, color of elements, and even decide whether to display a module.

-Through these flexible calculation methods, AnQiCMS makes the website content not just a static information display, but also a dynamic platform that can 'think' and 'react' based on data.This undoubtedly greatly enhances the efficiency of content operation and the interactivity of the website.
+By these flexible calculation methods, AnQiCMS makes the website content not only static information display, but also a dynamic platform that can think and react based on data.This undoubtedly greatly enhances the efficiency of content operation and the interactivity of the website.